thesandboxgame/sandbox-smart-contracts/docs/topics/guideline/solidity.md

 For some calculations take into account that uint8 used alone can be more expensive than uint256 because the EVM word is 32bytes/256bits.

-## Mapping are cheaper than arrays

-Mapping are cheaper than arrays and a lot of times using a customization (solidity doesn't support generics)
-of: [EnumerableMap](https://docs.openzeppelin.com/contracts/3.x/api/utils#EnumerableMap) is better.
-Arrays can be useful when you use smaller types like uint8 because they can be packed.

 ### Before repeating your self use known libraries as dependencies when possible

 Is a good idea to use known libraries that are well written, secure (search online for audits) and up to date.
 In any case before reinventing the wheel check available libraries.

 Yarn and npm can be used to include dependencies, but it must be used with care because you end up using code that came from a repository that is not under your control.
+Another alternative is to copy the code from the library into your own source tree, the downside is that updating the code when the library is update is more complicated.

 Use: